 2. Divide Large Groups into Sub-groups

-We limit the size of student audiences to a maximum of 20, to ensure 6 feet of separation.
-To bring more than 20 guests, split your group into sub-groups of 20 with one sub-group in the Planetarium while other sub-groups are busy at an alternate campus venue (a list of recommendations is below).
+We limit the size of student audiences to a maximum of 40, to ensure good order.
+To bring more than 40 guests, split your group into sub-groups of 40 with one sub-group in the Planetarium while other sub-groups are busy at an alternate campus venue (a list of recommendations is below).
 Then, after the initial 45 minutes or so, all groups can rotate to the next activity.

 3. Other Things to do at WKU

 Whether you want to do more at WKU than just the Planetarium, or if you need one sub-group in the Planetarium while the rest are elsewhere, consider the below options.
 We cannot guarantee these departments will be able to provide these services when you need, and you will need to contact these departments yourself.
 Each will communicate with you on their own, and will manage their portion of your trip on their own.

 Below is a scrollable list of shows with descriptions, sorted by grade range.
 All shows are suitable for multiple grades.
 You will also find a list of subjects covered by each show.

 5. Other Details to Consider

 Inside the Planetarium but outside the Star Chamber is the Ring Hall, full of astronomical exhibits.
 You may need to build time for this before or after each group sees a Star Chamber show, assuming you want to make use of exhibits.
 Also, groups often stay for a question period at the end of a show, so this will expand your trip time.

 Having planned for your trip, click the link below for the online form and submit it.
 We will email you a reply with either a direct confirmation or a negotation on your planned date/time or perhaps the fee (should one apply).

 Wheelchair Accessibility: A ramp from State St. provides access to the building's main floor.
 The below lots are only available on weekends or after 4:30 PM.